Laboratory Qualification Program

 Office hours - 8 a.m. to 4 p.m., Monday through Friday

-The MMS will conduct periodic inspections of all laboratories to verify that those things that the lab certified to, have, in fact, all been accomplished.
+The MMS and or designee will conduct periodic inspections of all qualified laboratories as well as sampling and testing facilities to verify that those qualification requirements items that they certified to, have, in fact, all been accomplished.
 Laboratories will be expected to conduct their own periodic inspections and evaluations to assure that their labs do not have lapses in conformance.
 Evidence that these internal inspections are being conducted should be recorded by the laboratory and will be verified by the MMS in their inspections.

 Since MMS inspections will follow this outline, internal inspections should also normally consist of:

-• Ensuring the laboratory manual meets reasonable standards, is up-to-date and available to lab personnel in all labs.
+• Ensuring the laboratory / management quality system manual meets reasonable standards, is up-to-date and readily available to sampling and testing personnel.

 • Verifying all personnel doing sampling and testing are certified.